When is The Great Christmas Bake Off on TV and who is taking part?

-Right here’s all the things it’s essential to find out about The Nice Christmas Bake Off.
+Right here’s every little thing it’s worthwhile to learn about The Nice Christmas Bake Off.

 When is the Nice Christmas Bake Off on TV?